-The driver was Ron Haven—Long-time local 800-pound gorilla, I wrote, owns hostel and hotel in Franklin and runs shuttle—and seated just behind him was a, red-faced, gorilla-shaped, John Goodman-like guy wearing pounds of AT bling.
-His announced himself as Baltimore Jack and began enthusiastically discoursing on the trail, offering tidbits of advice and answering questions for the winding, 15-minute descent into town.
+The driver was Ron Haven, local politician and budget-motel owner, and seated just behind him was a, red-faced, gorilla-shaped, John Goodman-like guy wearing pounds of AT bling.
+His announced himself as Baltimore Jack and began enthusiastically discoursing on the trail, offering tidbits of advice and answering questions during the winding, 15-minute descent into town.
 He didn’t look like a hiker to me, but he sure seemed to know his stuff.

-Baltimore Jack told those of us planning to stay at the hostel that he’d meet us there in 10 minutes to sign us in.
-When he showed up, it was obvious he’d taken time out for a little nip.
+Baltimore Jack told those of us planning to stay at the hostel—the cheaper option, just across the street—that he’d meet us there and sign us in.
+When he showed up ten minutes later, the odor of bourbon made clear he’d taken time out for a little nip.

-Walking back from the grocery store after having bought too much food—food supply is a skill I have not mastered; my food bag always feels overstuffed or I’m running on empty before I hit town—I saw two young hippy women hula hooping.
+Walking back from the grocery store after having bought too much food (food supply is a skill I have not mastered; my food bag always feels overstuffed or I’m running on empty before I hit town) I saw two pretty young hippy women hula hooping.